Is Pet Insurance Worth It? Here’s How to Decide.

 Allows you to spread out costs through monthly payments

-Monthly premiums can add up quickly, even if you never file a claim
+Monthly premiums add up over time, even if you never file a claim

 Many plans do not cover pre-existing conditions or certain types of care